AMomozZz/ID2223-lab2_2024/README.md

 We used `orpo-dpo-mix-40k`[2], which is a dataset specialized in ORPO.

+We used [`FineTome-100k`](https://huggingface.co/datasets/mlabonne/FineTome-100k) as the evaluation dataset, which is a subset of [`The-Tome`](https://huggingface.co/datasets/arcee-ai/The-Tome). `The Tome` is a curated dataset designed for training large language models with a focus on instruction following.

 ## Model-centric approach

 <!-- e.g., tune hyperparameters, change the fine-tuning model architecture, etc. -->